 When we can't move, lying in bed, can't lift our head or move or arms or speak to scream, and we sense some malevolent presence in the room, just out of sight, looming over us, that's sleep paralysis.
-Shrinks note that i's a naturally occurring symptom of deep REM sleep, our body is temporarily paralyzed to stop us from acting out in our dreams, or whatever.
+Doctors say it's a naturally occurring symptom of deep REM sleep, our body is temporarily paralyzed to stop us from acting out in our dreams, or whatever.
 Sometimes that paralysis hits when we're not quite entirely asleep or awake yet.
-We're conscious, 'awake' before our nervous system is already paralyzed to prepare for dreaming.
+We're conscious, 'awake' but our nervous system is already paralyzed to prepare for dreaming.
 The reverse of this of course being sleep walking, where the nervous system is active, motor-functions enacting dream signals, but mind fully unconscious.

-BUT that doesn't explain the creepy monster/s looming over us.
+BUT that doesn't explain the creepy monster/s looming over us in sleep paralysis.
 It doesn't seem to make 100% sense either; and when two people dream the same sight in the same room (one waking up to see the monster looming over their partner who is having the dream at that exact same moment) or receiving wounds from the creature (demonic scratches, alien punctures, or other), then the psychological underpinnings of the phenomenon fall short.
-Like with so much science, they can make a guess how it occurs but never a why.... why this apparition in the room?
+Doctors can make a convincing guess how/why it occurs but never an explanation of why this apparition in the room?
 Is it 'the very painting of our fear'?
 Or something truly external?
 Are these dream witches always with us?
 Are they the parasites of our sleeping chi?

 You can dismiss these as hallucinations, waking nightmares.
 I won't argue with that.
 But you know what else are hallucinations and waking nightmares?